waelhammoudeh/overpass-4-slackware/Extract_and_Planet_Change_Files/README.md

 at minute sequence number **just after** 6756480.

-The same state.txt on planet minute server can be found using the timestamp value listed from osmium fileinfo using "Locate Change FILE By Timestamp" method described above.
+The same state.txt on planet minute server can be found using the timestamp value listed from osmium fileinfo using "Locate Change File By Timestamp" method described above.

 I have used this method to set my minute begin value for "Range List with getdiff" below.